 The Bureau generally advises prospective requesters who want to look up someone’s criminal record to search on the official online database.
 This database, however, only contains information on adult criminal convictions and adjudicated juvenile felonies.2

-Private citizens may also access public criminal records, in circumstances where FOAA stipulates so, by contacting court clerks, police departments, sheriffs’ offices, or various offender registries.
+Private citizens may also access public criminal records, in circumstances where FOAA stipulates so, by contacting court clerks, police departments, sheriff’s offices, or various offender registries.

 Certain third-party aggregate sites make available criminal records, which are legally public in the United States.
 Third-party website searches are frequently easier because the content is not limited to regional record availability.

-How to Search Maine Criminal Records & Online Databases
+How To Search Maine Criminal Records & Online Databases

 Searchers can look up criminal records in Maine through the State Bureau of Identification (SBI).
 The SBI is the custodian of the state’s criminal records; individuals may use other options like SORs, prison records, court records, arrest records or law enforcement criminal records to request Maine criminal records.